j50n/deno-proc/README.md

 to close all the resources associated with each process - `stdin`, `stdout`, and `stderr`.
-Also, depending on how a Deno process shuts down, it may leave behind orphan child processes in certain cases (this behavior is well documented but annoying nonetheless) if you don't specifically prevent this.
+Also, depending on how a Deno process shuts down, it may leave behind orphan child processes in certain cases (this behavior is well documented but annoying nonetheless) if measures aren't taken specifically to prevent this.

 In other words, working with Deno's process API is more complicated than it looks.